Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer: Abstract

 \section{Abstract}

-We demonstrate the controlled n-doping in small molecule organic photovoltaic (OPV) systems by ionic gating of multi-wall carbon nanotube (MWCNT) coated fullerenes: \ce{C60} and \ce{C70}.
-Such electric double layer charging (EDLC) doping, achieved by ionic liquid (IL) charging, allows tuning the electronic concentration in the acceptor layers, increasing it by orders of magnitude.
-This leads to decreasing both the series and shunt resistances of OPV and allows to use thick (up to 200 nm) electron transport layers, increasing the durability and stability of OPV.
-Two stages of OPV enhancement are described, upon increase of gating bias: at small (or even zero) $V_g$ the interface between porous transparent MWCNT charge collector with fullerene is improved, becoming an ohmic contact.
-This changes the S-shaped I-V curve and improves the electrons collection by a MWCNT turning it into a good cathode.
-The effect further enhances at higher $V_g$ due to raising of Fermi level and lowering of MWCNT work function.
-At next qualitative stage, the acceptor layer becomes n-doped by electron injection from MWCNT and ions penetration into fullerene.
-At this step the internal built-in field is created within OPV, that helps exciton dissociation and charge separation/transport, increasing further the $I_{sc}$ and the $FF$ (Filling factor).
-Overall power conversion efficiency (PCE) increases nearly 50 times in classical CuPc/fullerene OPV with bulk heterojunction photoactive layer and MWCNT cathode.
-Ionic gating of MWCNT-fullerene part of OPV opens a new way to tune the properties of organic devices, based on controllable and reversible doping and modulation of work function.
+We demonstrate an improvement in the performance of organic photovoltaic (OPV) systems based on small molecules by ionic gating via controlled reversible n-doping of multi-wall carbon nanotube (MWCNT) coated on fullerenes ETL: \ce{C60} and \ce{C70}.
+Such electric double layer charging (EDLC) doping, achieved by ionic liquid (IL) charging, allows tuning the electronic concentration in MWCNT and in the fullerene planar acceptor layers, increasing it by orders of magnitude.
+This leads to decreasing the series and increasing the shunt resistances of OPV and allows to use of thick (up to 200 nm) ETLs, increasing the durability and stability of OPV.
+Two stages of OPV enhancement are described, upon the increase of gating bias V$\textsubscript{g}$: at small (or even zero) V$\textsubscript{g}$ the extended interface of IL and porous transparent MWCNT is charged by gating, and the fullerene charge collector is significantly improved, becoming an ohmic contact.
+This changes the S-shaped I-V curve via improving the electron collection by n-doped MWCNT cathode with ohmic interfacial contact.
+The I-V curves further improve at higher gating bias V$\textsubscript{g}$ due to the raising of the Fermi level and lowering of MWCNT work function.
+At the next qualitative stage, the acceptor fullerene layer becomes n-doped by electron injection from MWCNT while ions of IL penetrate into fullerene.
+At this step the internal built-in field is created within OPV, which helps exciton dissociation and charge separation/transport, increasing further the J$\textsubscript{sc}$ and the FF (Fill factor).
+Overall power conversion efficiency (PCE) increases nearly 50 times in CuPc/fullerene OPV with MWCNT cathode.
+The concept of ionically gated MWCNT-ETL interface is numerically simulated by the drift-diffusion model which allows to fit the observed I-V curves.
+The comparison with ionically gated polymeric bulk heterojunction (BHJ)-OPV with MWCNT-planar ETL interface is presented, showing quite different physical behavior.
+Demonstrated here ionic gating concept for most simple classical planar small-molecule OPV cells can be potentially applied to more complex highly-efficient hybrid devices, such as perovskite PV with ETL/HTL, providing a new way to tune their properties via controllable and reversible interfacial doping of charge collectors and transport layers.